orbit-online/ssh-sudo.sh/README.md

 ### `ssh_sudo_cmd CMD...`

-Run a command as `$SSH_USER` on the remote but do not preserve the tty stdin (quicker).
+Run a command as root on the remote but do not preserve the tty stdin (quicker).

 ## Environment variables